A Beginner's Introduction to Cryptocurrency

 For example, in 2014, the Japanese bitcoin exchange, Mt.
 Gox was attacked and 850,000 BTC was stolen—the largest bitcoin loss so far.
 At the time, Mt Gox was handling over 70% of all bitcoin transactions in the world.
 This led to the company suspending trading and filing for bankruptcy.
 You can imagine the impact on the Bitcoin world at the time.

 Nonetheless, Bitcoin still has some advanced features that are in place to prevent fraud and manage mishaps.
 One of such is known as smart contracts.
-These are self-executing programs which ensure that an agreement between several parties is concluded in an automatic manner, eliminating the possibility of a breach of contract.
+These are self-executing programs that ensure that an agreement between several parties is concluded in an automatic manner, eliminating the possibility of a breach of contract.

-Another issue is the volatility of Bitcoin, like other cryptocurrencies.
+Another issue is the volatility of bitcoin, like other cryptocurrencies.
 Even though it enjoyed its lowest volatility period between September and October 2016, its volatile nature is still a cause of concern for many.
 While governments do not regulate Bitcoin, as the adoption spreads into new territories, the reception and consequent announcement by those countries can affect the price.

 A case in point is when Chinese regulatory authorities imposed a ban on initial coin offerings (ICO) in September 2017.
-This made the price dip, although it picked up again soon after when Japanese Financial Services Minister’s recognition of 11 companies as cryptocurrency exchanges.
+This made the price dip, although it picked up again soon after when the Japanese Financial Services Minister’s recognition of 11 companies as cryptocurrency exchanges.
 It went on to trade at an all-time high of $20,000 in December of that year.

-Bitcoin Acceptance and the Future
+Bitcoin acceptance and the future

 Bitcoin has come a long way since then.
 Even though it was not the first peer-to-peer internet currency to show up, it has endured over a decade (unlike some of its precursors, Bit Gold and B. Money).
 Many celebrities, such as DJ Khaled and Jamie Foxx have endorsed it which has helped endear it to the public (50 Cent even accepted it as a form of payment for his album back in 2014!).
 In fact, Microsoft accepts bitcoin on its online stores, as well as other major companies.